troglobit/smcroute/README.md

 out an IGMP message on all inbound interfaces (above `eth0`) to alert switches to open up multicast in that direction.
 Not many managed switches have support for this yet.

+Also, see the `smcrouted -c SEC` option for periodic flushing of learned (*,G) rules, including the automatic blocking of unknown multicast, and the `smcroutectl flush` command.

 Build & Install